 Powerful popularity boom.

 In 1860, the Russians began improving the sunflower into a modern crop.
 Russian farmers were growing over 2 million acres of sunflower by 1890.
 The Russian Orthodox Church increased its popularity by forbidding most oil foods from being consumed during Lent.
-However, sunflower was not on the prohibited list and therefore gained in immediate popularity as a food.
+However, the sunflower was not on the prohibited list and therefore gained immediate popularity as a food.

-Finally, by the late 1940s, Americans were able to bring back sunflower varieties with oil content of nearly 50 percent.
+Finally, by the late 1940s, Americans were able to bring back sunflower varieties with an oil content of nearly 50 percent.
 Prior to that, American varieties only had 20 to 30 percent seed oil content.
 The native North American sunflower plant has finally come back home.

 In Mathematics.

 Interestingly enough, the sunflower possesses florets in its cluster that form spirals at angles right and left related to Fibonacci numbers.
 Look closely at the flower head of a sunflower.
-You will see the seeds arrange themselves in spirals, one set of spirals turns to the left and another set to the right.
+You will see the seeds arrange themselves in spirals.
+One set of spirals turns to the left and another set to the right.
 Count the number of spirals in each direction.
 They will almost always be two numbers in the Fibonacci series.
 If you remember back to math class, each number in the sequence is the sum of the previous two numbers.

 “Patterning seeds in spirals of Fibonacci numbers allows for the maximum number of seeds on a seed head, packed uniformly, with no crowding at the center and no ‘bald patches’ at the edges.
 In other words, the sunflower has found optimal space utilization for its seed head.
 The Fibonacci sequence works so well for the sunflower because of one key characteristic—growth.
-On a sunflower seed head, the individual seeds grow and the center of the seed head continues to add new seeds, pushing those at the periphery outwards.
+On a sunflower seed head, the individual seeds grow, and the center of the seed head continues to add new seeds, pushing those at the periphery outwards.
 Following the Fibonacci sequence ensures growth on the same terms indefinitely.
-That is to say, as a seed head grows, seeds will always be packed uniformly, and with maximum compactness.”
+That is to say, as a seed head grows, seeds will always be packed uniformly and with maximum compactness.”
 (Courtesy of the Biomimicry Guild)

 In Art.